uday-rana/cvi620-project/README.md

 - Our initial dataset was too small for the depth of the neural network.
 We had to go back and gather more data for the model to be trained properly.

-- Our dataset was heavily biased toward a steering angle of 0.00°, so we had to programmatically standardize the distribution by lowering the frequency of values close to zero, and dramatically increasing the frequency of values farther away from zero.
+- Our dataset was heavily biased toward a steering angle of 0.00°, so we had to programmatically standardize the distribution by lowering the frequency of values close to zero and dramatically increasing the frequency of values farther away from zero.

 ## Final Deliverables